juntao/arenztopia/content/news/Issue 35.md

 ## Feature: Akio Benjiro
 By Lorenzo Avila and Tony Yuan

 This week we interviewed 63 year old Akio Benjiro, an Arenztopian-Japanese chef whose restaraunt, Akio's Sushi (アキオの寿司), has won the Saikō No Nipponshoku (SNN) Award for best Japanese restauraunt 2 years in a row for its famous and authentic sashimi and nigiri.
 It serves many other dishes including boba tea, ramen, and many types of sushi roll.
-It is located in downtown Olb City, in Sanson Plaza.
+It has two locations in downtown Olb City, one inside the Sanson Tower and a location two blocks down the street.

 Olb City Announcer: Could you tell us a little bit about your life in Japan?